MoFEM/mofem-cephas/mofem/doc/markdown/how_to_add_new_module_and_program.md

 [TOC]

-This tutorial assumes that you have installed MoFEM with developer version using the script provided in \ref installation.
-And therefore, you probably have paths for the source code and the binary files (e.g. for `Release` build type) of the Core Library and the Basic User Module as follows
+This tutorial assumes that you have installed MoFEM with developer version using either instructions in \ref install_docker_jupyterhub or the script provided in \ref installation.
+Therefore, you should have paths for the source code and the binary files (e.g. for the `Release`  build type) of the Core Library and Users Modules as follows:

 - Core Library
-  - Source code: *$HOME/mofem_install/mofem-cephas/*
+  - Source code: `$HOME/mofem_install/mofem-cephas/`
-  - Binary files (build directory): *$HOME/mofem_install/mofem-cephas/core-build-RelWithDebInfo-abcd1234*
+  - Binary files (build directory): `$HOME/mofem_install/mofem-cephas/core-build-Release-*`
-- Basic User Module
+- Users Modules
-  - Source code: *$HOME/mofem_install/mofem-cephas/mofem/users_modules/*
+  - Source code: `$HOME/mofem_install/mofem-cephas/mofem/users_modules/`
-  - Binary files (build directory): *$HOME/mofem_install/mofem-cephas/mofem/users_modules/um-build-RelWithDebInfo-abcd1234*
+  - Binary files (build directory): `$HOME/mofem_install/mofem-cephas/mofem/users_modules/um-build-Release-*`

+> In build directories described above, symbol `*` stands for the `hash` of the particular build, e.g. `5sehreo`

 # How to add a new module

 ## An existing module

-To add a new MoFEM module that already developed, for example [Solid Shell Module](https://bitbucket.org/likask/mofem_um_solid_shell_prism_element/src/master/), you may wish to follow these steps
+To add a new MoFEM module that is already developed, for example [Solid Shell Module](https://bitbucket.org/likask/mofem_um_solid_shell_prism_element/src/master/), you may wish to follow these steps

-- Locate Basic User Module source code
+- Locate Users Modules source code
 ```
 cd $HOME/mofem_install/mofem-cephas/mofem/users_modules/
 ```